DISTRICT 102 – COSSITT PARENT TEACHER COUNCIL BYLAWS (revised January 2020)

 ARTICLE IV – MEMBERSHIP AND DUES

-- Any Cossitt School parent/guardian of a student currently enrolled and willing to uphold the policies and subscribe to the by-laws of the PTC may become a member upon payment of dues, as hereinafter provided.
-School staff are automatically members.
+- Any parent/guardian of a student currently enrolled at Cossitt Avenue School (hereafter referred to as “Cossitt”) and willing to uphold the policies and subscribe to the Bylaws of the PTC, upon payment of dues, as hereinafter provided, be recognized as an official member (hereafter referred to as “member”) of the PTC.
+School staff are automatically members but, based solely on their status as staff, shall not be liable for dues.

 - An annual enrollment of members shall be conducted.
-Additional parent/guardian members shall be accepted at any time, upon payment of due;
+Additional parent/guardian members shall be accepted at any time, upon payment of dues.

-- The membership year shall be from September 1 to August 31.
+- The membership year shall coincide with the fiscal year of July 1 to June 30.
 Any person joining during the year shall pay full dues for the current year.

 ARTICLE V – MEETINGS

-- Meetings shall be held monthly September through May, unless otherwise provided by the Board.
+- Meetings shall be held monthly September through May, unless otherwise provided by the Executive Board (as hereinafter defined).

-- The agenda will be posted at least 24 hours prior to each scheduled meeting and available in the school office.
-The agenda may be supplemented or modified at the meeting upon the duly adopted motion of any member, or at the direction of the chair.
+- The agenda will be posted at least 24 hours prior to each scheduled general membership meeting on the PTC website.
+The agenda may be supplemented or modified at the meeting upon the duly adopted motion of any member, or at the direction of the President.

-The executive board shall consist of the duly elected officers of the PTC and the principal of the school.
-The officers of the organization shall be a President or Co- Presidents, a First Vice-President, one or more Vice-Presidents, Treasurer, Assistant Treasurer, and Secretary.
+- The Executive Board shall consist of the duly elected Officers of the PTC and the Principal of Cossitt.
+The officers of the organization shall be a President or Co-Presidents, a First Vice President, one or more Vice Presidents, Treasurer, Assistant Treasurer and a Secretary.

 - These officers shall be elected annually at the May meeting.
-If there is only one candidate for each office, by motion from the floor, the election may be voice.
+If there is only one candidate for each office, by motion from the floor, the election may be by voice.
 In the event of more than one candidate, a paper ballot vote shall be taken.
-Executive Board positions of President (or Co-Presidents), First Vice-President, Treasurer and Assistant Treasurer shall be for a term of one year.
-The remaining Executive board positions shall be for a term of two years.
-No individual shall serve more than two consecutive years in the same executive board position.
-The term of office shall coincide with the fiscal year of July 1 – June 30.
+Executive Board positions of President (or Co-Presidents), First Vice President, Treasurer and Assistant Treasurer which shall be for a term of one year.
+The remaining Executive Board positions shall be for a term of two years.
+No individual shall serve more than two (2) consecutive years in the same Executive Board position.
+The term of office shall coincide with the fiscal year.

 - a PTC representative of Cossitt at large,